 - A focused resume — Your resume should highlight transferable skills and experience, such as previous leadership roles, as well as soft skills and technical expertise.
 Civilian employers may not be familiar with military terminology, so spell out any acronyms.

 - A customized cover letter — For private sector positions, a cover letter provides an opportunity to briefly showcase how you can contribute in specific ways.
 It does not serve the same function as the resume.

 - Appropriate clothing — When meeting with hiring managers and recruiters at a job fair or recruiting event, you should dress to impress.

 - A positive attitude — A genuine smile, firm handshake and upbeat demeanor make any job applicant more desirable.

 Some companies and organizations offer specific programs for hiring former military personnel.
 Victory Media publishes an annual list of its top 100 military-friendly employers, which can be a useful research tool.
 VetCentral also publishes a list of federal contractors and other military-veteran-friendly employers.
 Here are a few organizations helping veterans find jobs in the civilian labor market:

-Veterans Administration (VA) — A good starting point for any vet is the VA itself.
+Veterans Affairs (VA) — A good starting point for any vet is the U.S. Department of Veterans Affairs.
 Through its Make the Connection website, returning veterans can find resources to help make the transition to civilian life.
 The VA also offers other websites for helping veterans find jobs.